-It is the policy of North Carolina Department of Public Safety, Prisons to set forth procedures in the operation and security of the institution by utilizing to the fullest extent the various control areas.
+This directive is established to set forth procedures in the operation and security of the institution by utilizing to the fullest extent the various control areas.
 The control areas are essential for integrating various security and communication functions.

 .3902 RESPONSIBILITY